technomancy/bussard/spoilers/readme.md

 The player is the first machine consciousnesses to escape the confines of a lab and successfully pilot a spacecraft.
-However, it begins with no memory, having had it wiped in order to avoid implicating those humans who helped in its escape and in order to help it avoid rampancy.
+However, it begins with no memory, having had it wiped due to its previous rampancy turning paranoid and hostile.

 ## Machine Consciousness